-The Mid SJR region extends from the Merced-San Joaquin River confluence to the Stanislaus-San Joaquin River confluence.
-Specifically, any areas protected by the State Plan of Flood Control facilities, and any other areas experiencing flood issues that have a nexus to these facilities, will be eligible for inclusion in the MSJR RFMP.
+The Mid San Joaquin River region extends from the Merced-San Joaquin River confluence to the Stanislaus-San Joaquin River confluence.
+Specifically, any areas protected by the State Plan of Flood Control facilities, and any other areas experiencing flood issues that have a nexus to these facilities, are eligible for inclusion in the MSJR RFMP.

 More info here.